petehellyer/Neuroscience-Python-Course-Development/Setup-Windows.md

 ## Step 4: Open the Lecture Materials
-1. Open a terminal by selecting the `Terminal` app from the Windows Menu
+1. Open a terminal by selecting the `Command Line` app from the Windows Menu
 2. Copy the following commands and press  `Enter ` at the end of each command

      `cd ~`